Mark Essex: Police response

 Shortly after 11 a.m., two young patrolmen named Michael Burl and Robert Childress arrived at the hotel in response to initial reports of an armed individual roaming the premises.
 The two began an ascending floor-to-floor search.
 On one of the lower floors, they encountered Beatrice Greenhouse, who informed them the perpetrator was on one of the upper floors.
 In an error of judgment, the two ascended to the 18th floor in an elevator, which halted close to the top floor due to smoke in the elevator shaft.
 At about the same time, Essex shot 43-year-old hotel guest and broadcasting executive Robert Beamish in the stomach as he walked close to the eighth-floor swimming plaza.
 Beamish fell into the swimming pool, but he realized he was not badly hurt.
 He remained in the water for almost two hours before he was rescued.

 By 11:20 a.m. scores of police officers and firefighters had converged at the hotel, and Superintendent Giarrusso had established a command post on the ground floor of the hotel.
 Giarrusso ordered marksmen deployed at various strategic positions around the hotel.
 Within the hour, he ordered a room-by-room search for the perpetrator.
 Several firefighters attempted to rescue guests who had fled to the hotel balconies to escape both the gunman and the numerous fires he had started; efforts to rescue these individuals were hampered both by Essex pinning down emergency responders to the scene with his firearm, and conflicting descriptions as to his height and clothing which led responders to believe there may be more than one gunman.

 One of the first firemen to arrive at the hotel, 29-year-old Timothy Ursin, attempted to ascend to a balcony to rescue guests; he was followed by two patrolmen—one of whom observed Essex lean from a balcony and shoot Ursin through the shoulder.
-Ursin fell into the arms of one patrolman as his colleague—further down the ladder— returned fire at Essex.
+Ursin fell into the arms of one patrolman as his colleague—further down the ladder—returned fire at Essex.
 Ursin would survive, although he would lose one of his arms.
-As paramedics placed Ursin in an ambulance, Essex shot and wounded the driver of the ambulance, 20-year-old Christopher Caton, in the back.
+As paramedics placed Ursin in an ambulance, Essex wounded 20-year-old Christopher Caton, the driver, with a shot in the back.

 Minutes later, a patrolman named Charles Arnold obtained a strategic position offering a prime view of the hotel from an office complex across the street.
 As Arnold opened a window to afford a clear view, a single bullet tore into his jaw, sending him sprawling backwards onto a desk.
 Arnold pressed a towel against his wound and walked to the nearby Charity Hospital to seek treatment for his wound.
 He would also survive his injury.
 Shortly thereafter, Essex shot and wounded a 33-year-old sheriff's deputy named David Munch in the leg and neck as he also took aim at the hotel from the eighth floor of the nearby Rault Center.